 (c) Collection. - A retailer who is required to remit to the Department of Revenue the State sales tax imposed by G.S.
 105-164.4(a)(3) on accommodations is required to remit a room occupancy tax to the taxing county on and after the effective date of the levy of the room occupancy tax.
 The room occupancy tax applies to the same gross receipts as the State sales tax on accommodations and is calculated in the same manner as that tax.
-A rental agent or a facilitator, as defined in G.S.
-105-164.4F, has the same responsibility and liability under the room occupancy tax as the rental agent or facilitator has under the State sales tax on accommodations.
+An accommodation facilitator, as defined in G.S.
+105-164.3, has the same responsibility and liability under the room occupancy tax as the accommodation facilitator has under the State sales tax on accommodations.

 If a taxable accommodation is furnished as part of a package, the bundled transaction provisions in G.S.
 105-164.4D apply in determining the sales price of the taxable accommodation.
 If those provisions do not address the type of package offered, the person offering the package may determine an allocated price for each item in the package based on a reasonable allocation of revenue that is supported by the person's business records kept in the ordinary course of business and calculate tax on the allocated price of the taxable accommodation.